Kohze/IOTA/Readme.md

 - Budget: ~500$
 - Production Members: 6

-To support the production and allow higher quality renderings feel free to contribute to our team wallet:
+To support the production and allow higher quality renderings feel free to contribute to our IOTA team wallet:
 ``` DTMPYKSYROXHHTYSWMVMTXNYGOFDG9RQXWTCXQWKTYJZNVHNEUFRFCTC9M9ICYXKWFRNA9UNTOVHWVUCQLGLJPQXKG ```

 production drawing board: